LAVA-LAB/prmc-sensitivity/README.md

 docker pull thombadings/prmc_sensitivity:cav23
 ```

-Or in case you downloaded this container from an (unpacked) archive:
+Or in case you downloaded this container from an (unpacked) archive (loading the container an take a few minutes):

 ```
 docker load -i prmc_sensitivity_cav23_docker.tar